-- late 14c., used first of Germans generally, after c.
-1600 of Hollanders, from Middle Dutch duutsch, from Old High German duitisc, from Proto-Germanic *theudo "popular, national" (source of Modern German Deutsch; see Teutonic).
-It corresponds to the Old English adjective þeodisc "belonging to the people," used especially of the common language of Germanic people, a derivative of the Old English noun þeod "people, race, nation."
-From the same PIE root (*teuta- "people" (source also of Old Irish tuoth "people," Old Lithuanian tauta "people," Old Prussian tauto "country," Oscan touto "community").
+- late 14c., used at first of Germans generally, after c.
+1600 in the narrower sense "Hollanders;" from Middle Dutch duutsch, from Old High German duitisc, from Proto-Germanic *theudo "popular, national" (source of Modern German Deutsch; see Teutonic).
+It corresponds to the Old English adjective þeodisc "belonging to the people," which was used especially of the common language of Germanic people, a derivative of the Old English noun þeod "people, race, nation."
+From the same PIE root (*teuta- "people") come Old Irish tuoth "people," Old Lithuanian tauta "people," Old Prussian tauto "country," Oscan touto "community."

 As a language name, it is first attested as Latin theodice (786 C.E.) in correspondence between Charlemagne's court and the Pope, in reference to a synodical conference in Mercia; thus it refers to Old English.
 First use in reference to the German language (as opposed to a Germanic one) is two years later.
 The sense was extended from the language to the people who spoke it (in German, Diutisklant, ancestor of Deutschland, was in use by 13c.).